 For furniture, wicker is always an affordable, natural option.
 And it is beautiful!
 I can recall the fun I had swinging in a suspended wicker chair that my mother had when I was a child.
 You can also obtain (or make) furniture from natural branches and logs.
 Wooden chairs with woven cane seats are natural and attractive.

 Rocks and stones are stunning.
 Stone is a natural material that makes lovely, durable tabletops, candle holders, fountains, and other decorative objects.
 A simple project that we have done is to make coasters by gluing rocks onto square cut-out mesh pieces.
+It was also a great project for getting the kids out to collect stones!

 Try making picture frames using twigs or branches.
 Use a combination of hot glue, small nails, and twine to fasten the twigs or branches at the corners.
 You can mount paintings, photos, mirrors, etc. into this kind of frame.